ABaronCode/ABaronCode/README.md

-Hi, my name is Alexander Baronsky and I am currently working on a B.S. in Physics and Computer Science at SUNY Albany!
+Hi, my name is Alexander Baronsky!
+I am currently working on a dual degree in B.S. in Physics and Computer Science at SUNY Albany!
-This is my personal github where I will be storeing personal projects for later referance.
+This is my personal github where I will be storeing personal projects for later reference.

 <!---
 ABaronCode/ABaronCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.